DETAILED ACTION

 Regarding claim 12, Karimidehkordi ‘717 discloses wherein, to monitor the uplink resources, the one or more processors are configured individually or in any combination to: monitor the uplink resources for a time duration, responsive to receiving the indication of the TCI group (paragraph [0017]; [0024]; [0103]; [0128]-[0130]; [0137]; [0144]; [0168]; [0175]; [0187]; [0236]).

-Karimidehkordi ‘946 does not explicitly disclose wherein the configuration information indicates a correspondence between each TCI state, of the plurality of TCI states, and a respective uplink resource of the uplink resources, wherein the correspondence between each TCI state, of the one or more TCI station, and respective uplink resource of the uplink resource is configured per the LTM candidate CG.
+Karimidehkordi ‘946 does not explicitly disclose wherein the configuration information indicates a correspondence between each TCI state, of the plurality of TCI states, and a respective uplink resource of the uplink resources, wherein the correspondence between each TCI state, of the one or more TCI station, and respective uplink resource of the uplink resource is configured per the LTM candidate CG, and wherein the uplink resources comprise one of more configured grant resources or scheduling request (SR) resources.

 Matsumura teaches wherein the configuration information indicates a correspondence between each TCI state, of the plurality of TCI states, and a respective uplink resource of the uplink resources (e.g. paragraph [0544]-[0547]; [0522]; and so on).

-Matsumura does not teach wherein the correspondence between each TCI state, of the one or more TCI station, and respective uplink resource of the uplink resource is configured per the LTM candidate CG.
+Matsumura does not teach wherein the correspondence between each TCI state, of the one or more TCI station, and respective uplink resource of the uplink resource is configured per the LTM candidate CG, and wherein the uplink resources comprise one of more configured grant resources or scheduling request (SR) resources.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to use wherein the configuration information indicates a correspondence between each TCI state, of the plurality of TCI states, and a respective uplink resource of the uplink resources, wherein the correspondence between each TCI state, of the one or more TCI station, and respective uplink resource of the uplink resource is configured per the LTM candidate CG as taught by Matsumura Zhang into Karimidehkordi ‘946 in order to improve communication quality and throughput, and to increase reliability and quality of service.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to use wherein the configuration information indicates a correspondence between each TCI state, of the plurality of TCI states, and a respective uplink resource of the uplink resources, wherein the correspondence between each TCI state, of the one or more TCI station, and respective uplink resource of the uplink resource is configured per the LTM candidate CG, and wherein the uplink resources comprise one of more configured grant resources or scheduling request (SR) resources as taught by Matsumura, Zhang, and Xu into Karimidehkordi ‘946 in order to improve communication quality and throughput, to increase reliability and quality of service, and to improve resource utilization.

 Regarding claim 20, Karimidehkordi ‘717 discloses wherein the one or more processors are further configured individually or in any combination to: transmit, to a UE of the one or more UEs, an LTM medium access control (MAC) control element (MAC-CE) triggering LTM to the LTM candidate cell or CG, the LTM MAC-CE indicating a TCI state, of the one or more candidate TCI states, for the LTM candidate cell or CG (paragraph [0083]; [0112]-[0113]; [0128]-[0130]; [0144]; [0158]-[0159]; [0168]; [0187]; [0198]-[0199]; and so on).